MajedTB/Trie-Data-Structure/README.md

 # Trie-Data-Structure
-This project was developed for *Data Structures and Algorithms* course (*ICS202*), which impelements "Trie" data structure. a Trie is a special type of tree data data structure, which allows efficient search of words.
-It consist of multiple TrieNodes, each TrieNode has a key, children and a boolean value to indicate if it is an end of a word.
+This project was developed for *Data Structures and Algorithms* course (*ICS202*), which impelements "Trie" data structure. a Trie is a special type of tree data structure, which allows efficient search of words.
+It consist of multiple TrieNodes, each TrieNode has a key, children and a boolean value that indicate if it is an end of a word.
-Note: all the words should be in uppercase.
+*Note: all the words should be in uppercase.*

 The class TrieTest contain a menu driven program to test the Trie.